June 10, 2022

 For the longest time, PowerPoint decks, Word docs, and PDFs have been a staple for presenting learning content.
 But to keep up with modern times, dwindling attention spans, and the changing needs of learners, it’s time to take your training to the next level through interactive training, which provides a more immersive experience that will help achieve better learning outcomes.

-Interactive training, also known as active learning, is an approach where learners are not mere listeners but active participants who engage with their training content.
+You might be asking yourself, what is interactive training?
+To put it simply, interactive training, also known as active learning, is an approach where learners are not mere listeners but active participants who engage with their training content.
 The goal is to involve them in the learning process as much as possible through different elements or activities within their training material.
 Interactive training activities can come in many forms, such as games, quizzes, simulations, 360° images and videos, and more.
 This can be applied to different learning methods and types of employee training, such as microlearning, just-in-time training, experiential learning, and more.
+Particularly with topics like online management courses, cyber security training, workplace health and safety, quality control training programs, and more.

 Sign up for free and start using the best LMS for interactive training

 There are multiple reasons why interactive training is becoming a popular choice when presenting learning content.
-Let’s look into some of the benefits of interactive training and how you can also leverage them.
+Let’s look into some of the benefits of interactive learning and interactive training and how you can also leverage them.

 When learners have direct participation in their training content, it motivates them to engage and be more interested in their lessons.
 A big aspect of this can be attributed to gamification, wherein lessons contain game-like elements and objects that allow learners to interact with the material.
 In eLearning, this can be achieved by creating lessons that include selecting choices to be able to progress, navigating 360 images, and exploring virtual and augmented reality environments.
 This gives them a sense of control over how they take information and become stimulated in the process, which also helps combat short attention spans.